1samaresh1/Bangalore_House_Price_Prediction_Using_Machine_Learning_Regression_Model/README.md

       Provide clear visual feedback to the user with the predicted price.

 ## Required Libraries:
-- Python - Primary programming language used for developing the machine learning model.
 - pandas: For data manipulation and cleaning.
 - numpy: For numerical operations on data.
 - scikit-learn: For machine learning algorithms, including linear regression, hyperparameter tuning, and cross-validation.